 It is said that the Vietnam War is the conflict most closely associated with POW/MIA Day in terms of what inspired the occasion and who was motivated to push for its recognition.
 In the same way, specific wartime events which inspired the formal creation of Former POW Recognition Day occurred during WWII following the surrender of US and Filipino service members at the Bataan Peninsula.

 Dubbed the Bataan Death March, on April 9, 1942, the Imperial Japanese army began to force-march the American and Filipino POWs from Mariveles, situated at the tip of the Bataan Peninsula, 65 miles away to a train station in San Fernando.

 It has been estimated that over 20,000 men died on the march to San Fernando.
 During the march, American and Filipino POWs were beaten, robbed, starved, tortured, denied medical care, and executed by Imperial Japanese service members.

-The original intent of Former POW Recognition Day seems focused on the events described above and on World War Two in general, but over the decades the emphasis on POWs overall has expanded greatly.
+The original intent of Former POW Recognition Day is focused on the events described above and on World War Two in general, but over the decades the emphasis on POWs overall has expanded greatly.

 A Brief History of POW/MIA Recognition Day

 POW/MIA Recognition Day came into being relatively recently.
 Prior to 1979, no official federal ceremonies or days of recognition and remembrance were held to honor either MIA or POW service members.

 This began to change during the legislative session of the 96th Congress.
 On June 4th, 1979, Congress passed a joint resolution to declare July 18th as National MIA/POW Recognition Day, and President Jimmy Carter issued the first proclamation for this day to be “a day dedicated both to all former American prisoners of war as well as those still missing and to their families.”